microg/.github/.github/ISSUE_TEMPLATE/app-misbehaving.md

 ---
 name: App misbehaving
-about: Let us know about an app not working as intended
+about: Let us know about an app not working as intended with microG
 title: "[<package-id>] <title>"
 labels: ''
 assignees: ''